teamradish/TRTwitchPlaysBot/Wiki/Adding-ConsolesInputs.md

 4. **axisVal** - An integer representing the axis value of the input on the virtual controller.
 5. **inputType** - An integer representing the type of the input.
 0 = Blank input, 1 = Button (Ex. "a" button), 2 = Axis (Ex. analog stick on the N64 controller), 3 = Button+Axis (Ex. "l" and "r" triggers on GameCube controllers, which function as both)
 6. **minAxis** - An integer from -1 to 1 representing the minimum axis range if the input is an axis.
 0 indicates the center of the analog stick.
 This will often be 0.
 7. **maxAxis** - An integer from -1 to 1 representing the maximum axis range if the input is an axis.
-1 indicates the center of the analog stick.
+0 indicates the center of the analog stick.
 This will often be -1 (up/left on the analog stick) or 1 (down/right on the analog stick).
-8. **maxAxis percent** - An integer from 0 to 100 representing the maximum percent the axis can be pressed - any value afterwards is considered a button press.
-As an example, the GameCube's "l" and "r" triggers would have this at 99 since they function as axes until they're pressed down 100%, after which they're the L and R buttons.
+8. **maxAxis percent** - A double from 0 to 100 representing the maximum percent the axis can be pressed - any value afterwards is considered a button press.
+As an example, the GameCube's "l" and "r" triggers would have this at 99.999 since they function as axes until they're pressed down 100%, after which they're the L and R buttons.
+This supports up to 3 decimal places for decimal percentages.

 That was a lot to absorb, so let's jump right into adding a simple "a" button with a button value of 1 to "newconsole".